kcranston/kcranston.github.io/research.md

 permalink: /research/
 ---

 I am interested in phylogenetic methods and phyloinformatics.
-How do we build evolutionary trees from sequence data, and how do we synthesize and share information about the tree of life with the broader community?
+How do we build evolutionary trees from sequence data, and how do we synthesize information about the tree of life and and share this with the broader community?

 ## Peer-reviewed publications